brian14708/wh-briefings/statements-releases/2022-01/2022-01-31-letter-to-the-speaker-of-the-house-and-the-president-of-the-senate-on-designating-qatar-as-a-major-non-nato-ally.md

 modified_time: 2022-01-31 16:51:43-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2022/01/31/letter-to-the-speaker-of-the-house-and-the-president-of-the-senate-on-designating-qatar-as-a-major-non-nato-ally/
 published_time: 2022-01-31 16:51:42-05:00
-title: Letter to the Speaker of the House and the President of the Senate on Designating Qatar as a Major Non-NATO Ally
+title: "Letter to the Speaker of the House and the President of the Senate on Designating\
+  \ Qatar as a Major Non-NATO\_Ally"
 ---

 Dear Madam Speaker: (Dear Madam President:)